Jijia031927/25BSE_JijiaLu/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/q2iCdOoT5WA?si=_gDeEHRaXEO5Gs6H" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/q2iCdOoT5WA?si=4jDJQshDIgnvTNb1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# Explanation

+For my starter project, I chose the Retro Gaming Console.
+This device recreates the gaming console from a few decades ago, including games like Tetris, Snake.io, Plane Racing, Space Defender and a Slot Machine.
+Each game utilizes the inputs from the D-Pad style buttons for diffrent functions, as well as the green and yellow button for confirming and pausing/quitting the game.
+The music changes depends on what game was played, as well as what was displayed on the 7-segment display.
+The whole device is powered by 3 AAA batteries, or it could be powered via USB-B connection.
+There's also some options to adjust the brightness levels and the volume.

+# How it works

+I used a LED Matrix x2, 7 Segment Display, Buzzer, Button x7, Capacitor, Battery holder, AAA Battery x3, Transparent Acrylic Shell x 4, Integrated Circuit/Microprocessor, and PCB.
+The microprocessor processes the inputs from the 7 buttons/switches and outputs to the screen and 7-segment display.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.